A23 road

 The A23 road is a major road in the United Kingdom between London and Brighton, East Sussex, England.
-It is managed by Transport for London for the section inside the Greater London boundary, Surrey County Council and West Sussex County Council for the section shadowed by the M23 motorway, National Highways (as a trunk road) between the M23 and Patcham, and by Brighton and Hove Council from the A27 to the centre of Brighton.
+It is managed by Transport for London for the section inside the Greater London boundary, Surrey County Council and West Sussex County Council for the section shadowed by the M23 motorway, National Highways (as a trunk road) between the M23 and Patcham, and by Brighton and Hove Council from the A27 road to the centre of Brighton.

-The road has been a major route for centuries, and seen numerous upgrades, bypasses and diversions.
+The road has been a major route for centuries, seeing numerous upgrades, bypasses and diversions.

 Route

 The A23 begins near Lambeth North tube station.
 Formerly, it started as Westminster Bridge Road near Waterloo station, but this is now part of the A302.
 Almost immediately it turns south; the straightness of much of the heading south shows its Roman origins.